 The Financial and Operational Benefits of Fire Alarm Monitoring

-- Faster emergency response, reduced fire damage
+- Faster emergency response and potentially reduced fire damage

 - Business continuity and reduced downtime